Azure/azure-cosmos-dotnet-v3/Microsoft.Azure.Cosmos.Samples/Tools/Benchmark/README.md

   -w                                Required.
 Workload type insert, read -e                                Required.
 Cosmos account end point -k                                Required.
-Cosmos account master key -n                                Workload Name, it will override the workloadType value in published results --database                        Database to use --container                       Collection to use -t                                Collection throughput use
+Cosmos account master key --workloadname                    Workload Name, it will override the workloadType value in published results --database                        Database to use --container                       Collection to use -t                                Collection throughput use